sst/sst/www/docs/constructs/v0/StaticSite.md

 npx sst start
 ```

-Then in your app to reference these variables, add the [`sst-env`](../../packages/sst-env.md) package.
+Then in your app to reference these variables, add the `sst-env`.

 ```bash
 npm install --save-dev @serverless-stack/static-site-env